Strong International Field Set for Sunshine Development Tour Debut at Thika Sports Club

 Speaking ahead of the event, Sunshine Development Tour Tournament Director David Kihara said preparations were complete for what promises to be an exciting start to the season.

 “We are delighted to bring the Sunshine Development Tour to Thika Sports Club for the first time.
-The course is in excellent condition, preparations have gone very well, and we are looking forward to a highly competitive opening event of the 2026-2027 season,” he said.
+The course is in excellent condition, preparations have gone very well, and we are looking forward to a highly competitive opening event of the 2026-2027 season.”

-The director believes the stakes in this year’s edition are high, with Order of Merit points on offer.

 “Now the real season begins.
 Players are competing not only for titles, but for Order of Merit points, world ranking opportunities, and progression to the Sunshine Tour.
-We expect a very high standard of golf this week,” he said.
+We expect a very high standard of golf this week.”

-The event follows two successful qualifying tournaments that officially launched the new campaign.